 If you want to know a total number of interfaces in a router, just type below command and you will get information about all interfaces.

 2. Assigning an IP address of an Interface :

 We must have to assign an IP address in order to get communicate with other network devices like Router, Switches and End devices.
 You can assign IP address in configuration mode.
 You can follow below command to assign an IP address of an Interface:

 GNS3Network(config-if)#ip address 192.168.20.1 255.255.255.0

 How to use Cisco IOU Images in GNS3

-First of all you need Cisco IOU Switch image with Licence given by Cisco.
-To add IOU switch, first you needs to import IOU Switch image to GNS3.
-This can be down in following steps :
+First of all, you need a Cisco IOU Switch image with Licence given by Cisco.
+To add IOU switch, first, you need to import IOU Switch image to GNS3.
+This can be down in the following steps :

 - Open GNS3 Network Simulator

 - Go to Edit >> Preference